SvenGroot/WslManagementPS/docs/Enter-WslDistribution.md

 ```

 ### -ShellType

-Specifies the shell type to use for the command, either "Standard" or "Login".
+Specifies the shell type to use for the interactive session, either `Standard` or `Login`.

 This parameter requires at least WSL version 0.64.1.